 1: Frederick Chopin

-This blog is the first in a set of weekly series focusing on my favourite piano composers.
-Over the next five days, I will be presenting some recordings of Chopin’s best loved pieces and I do hope that you enjoy this little encounter with one of the world’s greatest ever piano composers.
+This blog is the first in a series focusing on my favourite piano composers.
+I will be presenting some recordings of Chopin’s best loved pieces and I do hope that you enjoy this little encounter with one of the world’s greatest ever piano composers.

 Fryderyk Franciszek Chopin was born on 1st March 1810 in Warsaw and was to become one of the world’s best known composers and virtuoso pianists.
 He has maintained worldwide renown as a composer whose “poetic genius was based on a professional technique that was without equal in his generation.”
 (Rosen, 1995).